How to get Saved

 -- Acts 2:36-41

 Purpose: The people were amazed at the sign of the Spirit (Acts 2:12), then Peter took the opportunity to preach the Gospel to them (Acts 2:14).
 So after witnessing the works of the Spirit and hearing Peter's teaching, they believed and wanted to know what they need to do to get saved too.
-That is why Peter left out the "believe" part because he already had his audience attention.
+That is why Peter left out the "believe" part because his audience already first hand witnessed the power of God's Spirit.

 Peter's teaching at the temple